-The undersigned Chairman and Chief Executive Officer of PAVmed Inc. (the "Corporation") does hereby certify:
+The undersigned Chairman of the Board and Chief Executive Officer of Lucid Diagnostics Inc. (the "Corporation") does hereby certify:

-FIRST: The name of the Corporation is PAVmed Inc.
+FIRST: The name of the Corporation is Lucid Diagnostics Inc.

 SECOND: The certificate of incorporation of the Corporation is hereby amended: